hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 author: Adrian Pohl
 ---

-The relaunch of the lobid-resources and lobid-organisations API is scheduled for the end of March.
+The relaunch of lobid-resources and lobid-organisations is scheduled for the end of March.
 This is an ideal opportunity to improve our documentation.
 In a series of two blog posts we will examine the basic questions that came up in the process of creating and thinking about documentation for a search API:

 1. What should we write documentation about?
 2. How should we provide documentation?